kc8/Django_Angular_Practice/README.md

 # Djangop and Angular Practice
 A project that mimics a SCRUM board with some basic and simple functionality.
-This project was done following some of the Plurasight tutorials to gain a better understanding of Django
+This project was done following some of the Plurasight tutorials to gain a better understanding of Django.

 ## Requirements
 - Django 3